kimjoyc/GMO_Hypothesis_Test/README.md

 ## Introduction

-This repository contains the code and data for the Lima Bean Germination Experiment conducted by Joyce Kim for the ST 351 course under the guidance of Professor Juli Moore.
+This repository contains the code and data for the Lima Bean Germination Experiment.
 The experiment aimed to compare the mean germination time of genetically modified (GM) lima beans with non-GM lima beans.

 ## Method